mbosselmann/chuck-norris/README.md

-# Chuck Norris Random Jokes - a birthday present for Stefan Korder
+# Chuck Norris Random Facts - a birthday present for Stefan Korder